 The Review section contains a JSON-formatted summary of the job settings you just specified.

 Once you create the job trigger, the Trigger details page appears.

 Jobs that have been triggered by this job trigger are listed in the Triggered jobs section of the details page.
-Select the job by clicking its name beneath the Name column.
+After the job trigger you created has run once, select the job by clicking its name beneath the Name column.

 The Job details page lists the job's findings first, followed by information about what was scanned for.

-If you chose to save results to BigQuery, open BigQuery and navigate to the dataset you specified.
-Within the dataset, Cloud DLP has created a new table with the results of the scan.
+If you chose to save results to BigQuery, on the Trigger details page, click View findings in BigQuery.
+Within the dataset you specified, Cloud DLP has created a new table with the results of the scan.
 (If Cloud DLP didn't find any matches to your search criteria, no new table will be present.)

 If necessary, choose the name of the project in which you created a job trigger from the menu at the top of the GCP Console.
 Then open Cloud DLP in the GCP Console.

 Click the Job triggers tab.
 The console displays a list of all job triggers for the current project.